 - Vassar opened a saloon and restaurant in the basement of the county courthouse.
 He lived in a basement room in the county courthouse, under the sheriff’s office.

 - In 1814, Vassar opened M. Vassar & Company and rebuilt the brewery on Vassar Street across the street from the family townhouse.
-At the time, it was the largest brewery of its kind in the United States.
+At the time, it was the largest brewery in the United States.

-- In 1823 Matthew became a member of Fire Company #3 of Poughkeepsie.
+- In 1823, Matthew became a Fire Company #3 member of Poughkeepsie.

-- 1824 the Dutchess County Colonization Society was formed for “colonizing the free people of colour with their consent and choice,” with Matthew Vassar designated as the secretary.
+- In 1824, the Dutchess County Colonization Society was formed to ” colonize the free people of color with their consent and choice,” with Matthew Vassar designated its secretary.

 - In 1831, Vassar took an active part in the incorporation of the Poughkeepsie Saving Bank.

-- In 1832 Matthew Vassar became a shareholder in the Poughkeepsie Whaling Company, for which he built a large dock.
+- In 1832, Matthew Vassar became a shareholder in the Poughkeepsie Whaling Company, where he built a large dock.

-- At the age of 27 Vassar was elected trustee of the Village of Poughkeepsie (now City of Poughkeepsie).
+- At 27, Vassar was elected trustee of the Village of Poughkeepsie (now the City of Poughkeepsie).

 - In 1837, he took over the bankrupt brickyard of his brother Charles, which made bricks at what later came to be known as Brickyard Hill on the east side of town.

-- In the 1840’s Vassar’s focus from ale shifted slightly with the return of his step niece, Lydia Booth, as
+- In 1840, Vassar’s focus from ale shifted slightly with the return of his step-niece, Lydia Booth, as

-successful schoolteacher and proprietor of a girl’s seminary in Virginia. - In the 1840s the Baptist society built a church on Lafayette Place in Poughkeepsie at a cost of $20,000.
+successful schoolteacher and proprietor of a girl’s seminary in Virginia. - In the 1840s, the Baptist society built a church on Lafayette Place in Poughkeepsie for $20,000.
 Vassar donated the land and half of the construction cost.

-- In 1842, Vassar was involved in the development of the Hudson River Railroad, which was strongly opposed by the river sloop owners.
+- In 1842, Vassar developed the Hudson River Railroad, which the river sloop owners vehemently opposed.

 - In 1847, Matthew Vassar was named president of the Hudson River Railroad.
-By 1849 regularly scheduled trains were traveling between New York City and Poughkeepsie in under two hours.
+By 1849, trains were regularly scheduled to travel between New York City and Poughkeepsie in under two hours.

-- In 1855 Poughkeepsie was incorporated as a city; Matthew Vassar became president of the Poughkeepsie Aqueduct and Hydraulic Company.
-The purpose of company was to supply Poughkeepsie (and the brewery) with good, clean water.
+- In 1855, Poughkeepsie was incorporated as a city; Matthew Vassar became president of the Poughkeepsie Aqueduct and Hydraulic Company.
+The company aimed to supply Poughkeepsie (and the brewery) with clean water.

 - Matthew Vassar was known to donate to causes aiding in abolition.

-- For the first board of trustees of Vassar College, Matthew Vassar invited 28 men, half of them Baptist clergymen, to form a board of trustees
+- For the first board of trustees of Vassar College, Matthew Vassar invited 28 men, half of them Baptist clergy members, to form a board of trustees

-- Vassar’s lasting achievement is Vassar College which opened its doors for women’s education in 1865.
+- Vassar’s lasting achievement is Vassar College, which opened its doors to women’s education in 1865.

 - Matthew Vassar died in his seventy-seventh year on June 23, 1868, while delivering his farewell address to the Vassar College Board of Trustees.